guimatera/Conda-Calculator/README.txt

 '4' - Enter the digit 4 on the display.
 '5' - Enter the digit 5 on the display.
 '6' - Enter the digit 6 on the display.
-'.' - Enter the digit '.' on the displayr, splits the integer part from the decimals.
+'.' - Enter the digit '.' on the display, splits the integer part from the decimals.
 '1' - Enter the digit 1 on the display.
 '2' - Enter the digit 2 on the display.
 '3' - Enter the digit 3 on the display.